Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Token/TF_Token.md

 ![image](./img/gettft_27.png)

-Once you've received your XLM, you will receive a notification:
+Once the XLM is delivered, you will receive a notification:

 ![image](./img/gettft_28.png)